Welcome to the online press kit for Mutual Rescue™

 Mutual Rescue emphasizes bringing local communities together to support both animals and humans.
 People everywhere have stories to tell about how shelter animals have changed their lives for the better, and Mutual Rescue is bringing these stories to light.
 The 2017 film series highlights this impact, from Pittsburgh to Seattle, from Georgia to the Rockies.

 Together, we are changing lives!

 Download a One Pager for Mutual Rescue.

-Download stats on Mutual Rescue's impressive reach and the film metrics documents.
+Download stats on Mutual Rescue's impressive reach and film metrics.

 To learn more, visit www.MutualRescue.org and subscribe to the Mutual Rescue YouTube channel.